bjorns/aem-cmd/README.md

 # AEM Command Line Tools

-This is a toolset package for working with AEM and especially CRX repositories via command line tools.
+This is a toolset package for working with AEM and especially the Java Content Repository (JCR) via command line tools.
 It tries to utilize the unix philosophy by reading and writing plaintext in order to interoperate with common tools such as grep, cut, sed and awk.
+Mostly it depends on the Sling json apis for interfacing.

 [![Circle CI](https://circleci.com/gh/bjorns/aem-cmd.svg?style=svg)](https://circleci.com/gh/bjorns/aem-cmd)